PLATINUM2025

 Four powerful questions that require reflection about what really matters - results.

 Airlink aims to ensure people and communities impacted by disasters and other crises receive the life-saving assistance they need immediately.
-By helping responding aid organizations overcome logistical and financial challenges on transportation for relief personnel and emergency supplies, Airlink enables NGOs to deliver aid they might not otherwise have the funds to transport and leverage impact of existing funds 2-5x through donated, discounted and collaborative shipments.
+By helping responding aid organizations overcome logistical and financial challenges in transportation for relief personnel and emergency supplies, Airlink enables NGOs to deliver aid they might not otherwise have the funds to transport and leverage the impact of existing funds 2-5x through donated, discounted, and collaborative shipments.
 This enables NGO partners to scale their impact where they are needed most.

 The organization has grown its expertise by recruiting experienced employees, engaging seasoned volunteers, and entering partnerships with other organizations in a variety of capacities directly impacting strategy areas.
 Airlink also benefits from an expansive network of aviation companies and professionals lending their expertise in support of the organization.